woojinchung/lms/README.md

 # SPINN augmented with Lifted Matrix-Space model

 This repository contains the source code based on the paper [The Lifted-Matrix Space Model for Semantic Composition][1].
-The Lifted-Matrix Space (LMS) model was implemented on top of the [SPINN Python Codebase][2]
+The Lifted Matrix-Space (LMS) model was implemented on top of the [SPINN Python Codebase][2].

 The included implementations are: